etwk/blog/content/lists/books.md

 	- [ ] Globalizing Capital: A History of the International Monetary System
 	- [ ] How Global Currencies Work: Past, Present, and Future
 	- [ ] Exorbitant Privilege: The Rise and Fall of the Dollar and the Future of the International Monetary System
+- [ ] Tokens: The Future of Money in the Age of the Platform #future #must

+### Trading
+- [ ] Automated Stock Trading Systems: A Systematic Approach for Traders to Make Money in Bull, Bear and Sideways Markets (Laurens Bensdorp)
+- Mark Douglas
+	- [ ] Trading in the Zone: Master the Market with Confidence, Discipline, and a Winning Attitude #must
+	- [ ] The Disciplined Trader: Developing Winning Attitudes
+- [ ] Technical Analysis of Stock Trends (Robert D. Edwards, John Magee, W.H.C.
+Bassetti) #textbook #classics

 ## Food
 - [ ] Eat Like The Animals: What Nature Teaches Us About the Science of Healthy Eating